Bertrand31/Heist/DESIGN.md

 We then aggregate all the probabilities of being detected from the starting point, the vault, and all the intersections on our path.

+The runtime complexity of this solution is `w² × d`, where `w` is the width of the room, and `d` is the number of detectors.

 ## Tradeoffs

 • the grid's granularity will highly influence the outcome: the more intersections the burglar will